switchswap/switchswap.me/content/posts/2023-04-02-plex-setup-v2.md

 I didn't want to remake the flow chart from [my previous post](/posts/2021-06-10-plex-setup#preface) but if you can imagine all this slotted into where the `Transmission OpenVPN` section is, that'd be awesome!

 ## Why two torrent clients?
-Honestly, I just didn't want to sift through my client and figure out which torrents I can just remove without worrying about seeing quotas lol.
-I also liked the organization of having separate clients for private and public trackers.
+Torrents from private trackers usually have seeding quotas so I wanted to keep these separate from public torrents.
+Now I can hop into my public client and remove things without a care (after seeding a bit dw lol).

 # Folder structure changes
 I didn't talk about it in my original post but from the `.env` file I provided, you could see I had my downloads in `/opt/downloads` and my media in `/mnt/gdrive`.
 Under the hood, `/opt/downloads` was a symlink to a local HDD folder and `/mnt/gdrive` was the combination of my Google Drive mount and another folder in that local HDD.
-Any downloads would, upon completion, be coppied over to that gdrive folder, where they'd sit locally on the HDD and then be uploaded and deleted locally.
+Any downloads would, upon completion, be copied over to that gdrive folder, where they'd sit locally on the HDD and then be uploaded and deleted locally.
+To summarise, everything I download is duplicated.
+The original is left alone to keep seeding, and the duplicate is uploaded and then removed locally.

-If everything sat in the gdrive folder, I'd skip the copy step, but I'd probably incur a heavy performance penalty sine I'd be pushing files directly to Google Drive via the mount point.
+If everything sat in the gdrive folder, I'd skip the copy step, but I think I'd incur a heavy performance penalty since I'd be pushing files directly to Google Drive via the mount point.
 So unfortunately, I end up duplicating the files I download.

 Consequently, I was usually worried about storage space.
-At the time of the first article I had one HDD mounted but I added some more since then.
-I didn't want to add all of these volumes to my docker images since that'd get really annoying so I ended up using [mergerfs](https://github.com/trapexit/mergerfs) to merge them all into one folder called `data`.
+At the time of the first article I had one HDD mounted but I've added some more since then.
+I didn't want to add all of these volumes to my docker images since that'd get really annoying to maintain, so I ended up using [mergerfs](https://github.com/trapexit/mergerfs) to merge them all into one folder called `data`.
 Now I can just pool my drives together and have one mega-drive!!
 Storage space worries eliminated!

+Note: If one drive in the pool fails, only the data on that drive will be lost.

 The new folder structure looks like this:
 ```